 Free caregiver certification program offered in DHS, UWGB partnership

 GREEN BAY, Wis.
-(WBAY) - A new program is tackling our state’s caregiver shortage.
+(WBAY) - A caregiver shortage is turning into a crisis in our state.

-The Wisconsin Department of Health Services (DHS) estimates we’ll need 20,000 more caregivers by next year.
+The Wisconsin Department of Health Services estimates we’ll need 20,000 more caregivers by next year and it’s working on a program to tackle the problem.

-The DHS and University of Wisconsin-Green Bay want to certify at least 10,000 new direct care workers, and they’re breaking down barriers to do it.
-Instead of going to a college or private organization, people can now become certified caregivers from the comfort of their own home.
+UW-Green Bay is partnering with the DHS to develop a free online curriculum.
+Instead of going to a college or private organization, people can now become certified direct care professionals from the comfort of their own home.

 Copyright 2023 WBAY.
 All rights reserved.